theachaya518-glitch/websites/shizuku/guide/setup.md

 ## Start Shizuku

-Shizuku supports startup in the following three ways.
+Sh lolizuku supports startup in the following three ways.

 ::: tip If you are using GrapheneOS